To quote my daughter: “This is cooler than Monument Valley.”

 My kids climbing up under the South Window.

-Delicate Arch of Utah license plate fame – as seen from the viewpoint.
+Here’s Delicate Arch of Utah license plate fame – as seen from the viewpoint.
 Getting closer would have meant a 3 hour hike in 95 degree heat.
+Not for us!

 I loved these verdigris hills – green earth from mineral deposits.

-Sand Dune Arch – the only trail where flip flops are appropriate because you wade through drifts of corral sand in between cool rock walls to reach it.
+Sand Dune Arch – the only trail where flip flops are appropriate!
+To reach it, you wade through drifts of corral sand in between cool rock walls.

 The split in the rock on the way to Sand Dune Arch – one of the few cool places in an otherwise blazingly hot park.